How to Calculate Employee Workload Accurately

 160 hours – 140.8 hours = 19.2 hours

-This means the employee may need support or have some of their tasks reallocated.
-Conversely, if the total workload is only 110 hours, there’s an excess of 30.8 hours that can be optimized—either by adding responsibilities or redistributing tasks from overloaded coworkers.
+On the other hand, if the total workload is only 110 hours per month, there will be an excess of 30.8 hours that can be optimized—for example, by assigning additional responsibilities or redistributing tasks from colleagues with heavier workloads.

 Read Also: 3 Effective and Objective Ways to Evaluate Employee Performance